Table of Contents

 Dr. Gary P. Scavone

-- measurements and analyses to gain a theoretical understanding of the fundamental acoustic behavior of music instruments and other sounding objects;
+- measurements and analyses to gain a theoretical understanding of the fundamental acoustic or vibrational behavior of music instruments and other sounding objects;

-- the development of computer-based mathematical models that implement these acoustic principles as accurately as possible and which can subsequently be used to study variations in instrument design;
+- the development of computer-based mathematical models that implement these acoustic or mechanical principles as accurately as possible and which can subsequently be used to study variations in instrument design;

 - the creation of efficient, real-time synthesis algorithms capable of producing convincing instrument sounds;